 - 1. Go to Video > Stream > Audio and include audio. - 2.
 If the device has more than one input source, select the correct one in Source. - 3.
-Go to Audio > Device settings and turn on the correct input source. - 4.
-If you make any changes to the input source, click Apply changes. - 5.
+Go to Audio > Device settings and turn on the correct input source.

+- 4. If you make any changes to the input source, click Apply changes. - 5.
 Edit the stream profile that is used for the recording: - 5.1 Go to System > Stream profiles and select the stream profile. - 5.2 Select Include audio and turn it on. - 5.3 Click Save.

-To reach the device interface, enter the device's IP address in a web browser.
+You reach the device interface by entering the IP address of the device in a web browser.